 Most trainers belong to a Trainers Group and are able to develop their skills not only by educational events within these groups but by the support of and interaction with their peers.

-This year (2013-2014), the LETB is running four Primary Care Educator Conferences.
+This year, the LETB is running four Primary Care Educator Conferences.
 These conferences, located around the North West and the South East Academies, are designed to allow trainers to update their knowledge of what is happening in the wider world of GP education, enhance their skills, learn from their peers and generally disseminate good practice and high standards.
-Workshops will be repeated across the four conferences and hopefully the geographical spread will allow trainers across the East Midlands to access similar opportunities, though each conference is open to all.
+Workshops will be different across the two days - hopefully to allow flexibility for those attending.

-Please see below for dates and details of the conferences;
+Please see below for the date and detail of the upcoming conference;

 To find out more information about the course and to book a place (once bookings are open) please see the link below and find “Primary Care Educator Conference” on the list ;

 The LETB is now increasingly using a Virtual Learning Environment (VLE), hosted by Moodle, for the development of registrars, and over the coming year there will be an increase in information and resources available for GP Educators and their development.
 Some of these can be used to provide evidence for re-approval, others for GP appraisal, and others for personal or group development within the Trainers group environment.

 External sources of development are also encourages, and there are many useful learning experiences available locally and nationally.
 The RCGP runs an annual conference which dedicates one stream to educational matters, while the local faculties in Leicester and Vale of Trent run many relevant courses which are situated closer to home.

 The shoots which develop from this stem denote the different paths that those wishing to develop a portfolio career in GP education could follow.
 The list is not intended to be exhaustive but could include :-